Back to top

 There are many financial considerations to weigh up when downsizing in retirement.
 Some things to consider may include:

-• Fees associated with engaging the help of local real estate agents, such as advertising and real estate agent fees and commissions
+• fees associated with engaging the help of local real estate agents, such as advertising and real estate agent fees and commission

 3. Independent advice

-It’s a good idea to seek independent and professional advice as part of your retirement planning so that you can make informed decisions about your future.
+It's a good idea to seek independent and expert advice as part of your retirement planning so that you can make informed decisions about your future.

-• Financial – a financial advisor can review your financial assets, income, discuss any financial risks and answer any questions you may have so that you can feel confident and prepared to move forward with your retirement plans.
-This includes considerations for both the income test and asset test.
+• Financial - A financial adviser can review your financial assets, income, discuss any financial risks and answer any questions you may have so that you can feel confident and prepared to move forward with your retirement plans.

 For more information about downsizing, you can also visit the Australian Securities and Investment Commission's Moneysmart website here.